Class Blogs – Sarah and Dannika

 For parents, this platform streamlines communication with their child’s teacher promoting stronger family-teacher partnerships.
 Also, the platform offers short educational videos that can be used at home to assist parents in supporting their children’s learning journeys!

 For students, Class Dojo offers students an interactive way to take part in learning.
 They can customize their avatar and participate in fun activities with classmates online.
-Through Class Dojo students can receive real time feedback from their teacher as they can reward students when they are engaged and on task.
+Through Class Dojo students can receive real time feedback from their teacher as they can reward students when they are on task and making progress.
 Journaling, drawing, collaborating, messaging, and class share pages can all be used by students for learning, creativity, and fun!
 As a class, we experimented with Dojo Islands.
 Our avatars played “hide and seek” and then worked on a math problem game which our teacher (Carter) supervised, ensuring everyone was on task.
 The group recommended that Class Dojo be used primarily in younger elementary ages as the novelty of the gamification experience may wear off and provide limited learning opportunities for older students.

 Inclusive Classroom Technology – Barbra, Savanna, Mya, and Graham